-Turf to surf: Eden Park in bid for pro surf competition, plans to 'flood' ground
+Garden of Eden to Floody Well!
+Rugby, cricket to make way for surfing at Eden Park

 Auckland's premier sports stadium, already a longtime host of the Mexican wave, is now welcoming its watery master with an ambitious bid to host the pro surf Wave Garden of Eden Challenger Series next year.

-Onshore woes from being caught inside leafy residential Auckland 40 kilometres from the reliable rollers of western beaches will soon be washed away when a million litres floods a compostable waterproof membrane stretched across the turf to create a suburban surf break.
+A million litres of water is set to flood a compostable waterproof membrane stretched across the turf to create a suburban surf break.

 If the park's successful in its bid, the World Surf League tournament will take place in October next year, preceding the more traditional Piha Pro, Eden Park chief executive Nick Sautner said.